bublik007/screenshot_service_app/README.md

 ## License

 To avoid misunderstandings, please let me know if you want to use this code for your own purposes.
-I might agree on that for a chocolate :)
+Due to the company policies, I am not supposed to make the code public.

 ## Acknowledgments